Saturday, 27 June 2009

 The emperor forbade his own deification as he didn't want to upset the upper class Romans, but willingly received all the marks of piety bestowed upon him.

-Augustus is mentioned in the Bible in a clear example of a non-believer fulfilling God's will by issuing a decree that a census be taken of (Luke 2 v1) the entire Roman world.
-As a result Joseph and his family had to register at his home town of Bethlehem.
+Augustus is mentioned in the Bible in a clear example of a non-believer fulfilling God's will.
+His decree mandating a census across the Roman Empire compelled Joseph and Mary to travel to Bethlehem, fulfilling the biblical prophecy of the Messiah's birthplace.
 Thus the prophecy about the Messiah being born in Bethlehem in the Old Testament book of Micah (Chapter 5 v 2) was fulfilled.

 Augustus was not unfriendly towards the Jews and respected their worship and institutions.